 or

-(b) notify the operator, in writing, that the Safety Authority is unable to make a decision about the safety case within the period of 90 days, and set out a proposed timetable for its consideration of the safety case.
+(b) notify the operator, in writing, that the Minister is unable to make a decision about the safety case within the period of 90 days, and set out a proposed timetable for its consideration of the safety case.

-(2) A failure by the Safety Authority to comply with subregulation (1) in relation to a safety case does not affect the validity of a decision by the Safety Authority to accept or reject the safety case.
+(2) A failure by the Minister to comply with subregulation (1) in relation to a safety case does not affect the validity of a decision by the Minister to accept or reject the safety case.

 (3) A notice of a decision under subregulation (1)(a)(ii), (iii) or (iv) must include the terms of the decision (including a decision to impose conditions) and the reasons for it.

+[Regulation 38 amended in Gazette 30 Dec 2011 p.
+5549.]

 39. Consent to undertake activities in a manner different from safety case requirements

-(1) The Safety Authority may, by notice in writing given to the operator of a facility, consent to the carrying out of a prescribed activity in relation to the facility in a manner that is different from the requirements of the safety case in force for the facility.
+(1) The Minister may, by notice in writing given to the operator of a facility, consent to the carrying out of a prescribed activity in relation to the facility in a manner that is different from the requirements of the safety case in force for the facility.

-(2) The Safety Authority must not give a consent under subregulation (1) unless it is satisfied that a significant new risk to safety or health, or a significant increase in an existing risk to safety or health, is not likely to arise from the activity being carried out in the proposed manner.
+(2) The Minister must not give a consent under subregulation (1) unless satisfied that a significant new risk to safety or health, or a significant increase in an existing risk to safety or health, is not likely to arise from the activity being carried out in the proposed manner.

+[Regulation 39 amended in Gazette 30 Dec 2011 p.
+5546 and 5549.]

 Division 4 — Revision of safety cases

 40. Revision because of a change of circumstances or operations

-(1) Subject to subregulation (2), the operator of a facility for which a safety case is in force must submit a revised safety case to the Safety Authority as soon as practicable after the occurrence of any of the following circumstances —
+(1) Subject to subregulation (2), the operator of a facility for which a safety case is in force must submit a revised safety case to the Minister as soon as practicable after the occurrence of any of the following circumstances —

 (a) the technical knowledge relied upon to formulate the safety case, including the knowledge of systems for identifying hazards and evaluating risks of major accident events, is outdated so that the safety case no longer adequately provides for the matters mentioned in Division 2 Subdivisions 1, 2 and 3;